developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This guide is intended to allow EMM solution providers to enable their products to support OemConfig, a Google-recommended approach developed by Zebra Technologies that configures Zebra devices using Android Managed Configurations.
 When performing administrative tasks on devices, Managed Configurations are used when no Android Enterprise API is available.
 Both are based on publicly available specifications developed by Google and the Android community.

 Zebra partners wishing to follow the processes defined in this guide must [register with Google](https://developers.google.com/android/work/play/emm-api/) as an EMM solution provider.
 This unlocks API-level access to the Google Play store, where the schemas for all Android apps are stored.
-An app's schema defines functions available for interrogation and/or configuration using Managed Configurations, and key to OemConfig usage.
+An app's schema defines functions available for interrogation and/or configuration using Managed Configurations, and is central to OemConfig usage.

 ### OemConfig Process: